SimpleJnius/sj-gemini-vertex-ai/README.md

 # Gemini (Firebase-Vertex-AI)

 Access Gemini Android SDK in Python

+> [!CAUTION]
+> Firebase-Vertex-AI is now deprecated by the firebase team.
+Firebase Vertex AI is now Firebase AI.
+> You can find the new Python SimpleJnius implementation [here](https://github.com/SimpleJnius/sj-firebase-ai)

 ## Usage
 **Note: NO NEED FOR THREAD OR ASYNC.**